 3/4 cup almond milk (or your milk of choice)

 2 1/2 cups almond flour (you can sub one cup for rolled oats to save money)

 1/4 cup raw millet (optional)

 In a medium sized bowl, whisk together the eggs, milk, maple and vanilla.

-Add the almond flour, baking soda and sea salt.
+Add the almond flour, baking powder and sea salt.

 Stir together to form a batter.

 Portion into a lined muffin tin filling each well 3/4 full.

 *if using a loaf pan: grease the pan, add the batter and bake for 35-40 minutes.